jonjohnsontc/parquet-c/about.md

 - Create an open source parquet library that everyone loves n uses

+## Project Structure

+You'll find `src` and `test` folders where all of the source code and related tests can be found.
+I created a `reference` folder to hold any information output from other parquet related tools (e.g., parquet-cli, parquet-tools for Python3) against test parquet files also located in the test directory. `src/extras/` are where any scripts go that I'm not sure I have another place for.

+## Builds

+Builds are currently done through the build.sh shell script.
+Eventually I would like to move to a CMake / Makefile based deployment.
+Likely CMake, as that's what CLion uses, and I could also work/build this on Windows.

 ## Program Design

 I would like some sort of basic thread of what I'm building before slapping down some code: